Rumba19/Traceroute/README.md

 ## Overview

-This program traces the route that packets take from your computer to a destination host across the Internet.
+This program traces the route that packets take from the client computer to a destination host across the Internet.
 It shows each intermediate router (hop) along the path and measures the round-trip time (RTT) to each hop.

 ## How It Works